davidbonnet/astravel/README.md

 #### astravel.attachComments(ast, comments) ➞ ast

 This function attaches a list of `comments` to the corresponding nodes of a provided `ast` and returns that same `ast`.
+The `ast` is modified in-place and only the nodes getting comments are augmented with a `comments` and/or a `trailingComments` array property.

 Each comment should be an object with the following properties:

 - `type`: `"Line"` or `"Block"`
-- `value`: `"Comment text value"`
+- `value`: Comment string value
-- `start`: Comment starting character offset
+- `start`: Comment starting character offset number
-- `end`: Comment ending character offset
+- `end`: Comment ending character offset number
 - `loc`: Location object with `start` and `end` properties containing one-based `line` number and zero-based `column` number properties.

-This example shows of to obtain a proper list of `comments` of a given source `code` with [Acorn](https://github.com/marijnh/acorn) and how to attach them on the generated `ast`:
+This example shows how to obtain a proper list of `comments` of a given source `code` with [Acorn](https://github.com/marijnh/acorn) and how to attach them on the generated `ast`:

 ```javascript
 var comments = [];